-Stanley Leonard has been an active participant in the world of percussion for over sixty-five years.
+Stanley Leonard has been an active participant in the world of percussion for over seventy years.
 He performed as percussionist with the Kansas City Philharmonic, the Rochester Philharmonic, the Nineteenth Army Band, and had a distinguished thirty-eight year career as Principal Timpanist of the Pittsburgh Symphony Orchestra.
 This career includes nationwide and international concert performances, television series, solo appearances with the Symphony, two world premier performances of commissioned works and two American premieres.
 He performed with the PSO on more than fifty recordings for Capitol, Angel, Phillips, Columbia, Command, Everest and Sony.
 Pittsburgh Symphony Music Directors were consistent in their appreciation of Stanley's artistry.
-William Steinberg stated, "....He is the number one man in the orchestra, the embodiment of tympanum playing."
+William Steinberg stated, "....He is the number one man in the orchestra....the embodiment of tympanum playing."
 Andre Previn said, "..an orchestra is very rarely graced by a virtuoso (timpanist) who is also a consummate musician."
 When Leonard retired Lorin Maazel commented, "He is a hard man to replace."

 During the Pittsburgh years Stanley taught percussion, timpani and percussion ensemble at Carnegie Mellon University.
 He held this position for twenty years, later assuming a decade of responsibilities at Duquesne University as Adjunct Professor of Percussion, teaching timpani and conducting the percussion ensemble.
 His students have found places in the performing world, education, and the music industry.
 Starting his university teaching career in 1958, Stanley discovered a shortage of music for students to use for technical study and to perform in ensemble.
 He began writing technical studies, etudes, solos for snare drum, timpani and percussion ensemble music.

 Stanley attended the Eastman School of Music and studied with William Street, graduating in 1954 with a Bachelor of Music degree and Performers Certificate in Percussion.
 He was a charter member of the first Eastman Wind Ensemble, founded in 1952 by Frederick Fennell.
 Stanley and his wife, Margaret, sponsored the Eastman Leonard Commission for a new solo work for timpani and orchestra in 1991 and the Stanley and Margaret Leonard Collection of Percussion instruments for the school in 2007.
 They also commissioned a solo piece for timpani and wind ensemble at Duquesne University.
 They sponsored 60th anniversary concerts for the Eastman Wind Ensemble in 2013.
 They have provided grants to Eastman and Lousiana State University for Visiting Percussion Artists.
 Stanley donated his personal set of five HInger timpani to the Naples Philharmonic Orchestra in 2021.
 See his Wikipedia article for additional background information.